-FSANZ's assessment is that the direct and indirect benefits that would arise from permitting the proposed use of the enzyme most likely outweigh the associated costs.
+FSANZ's assessment is that the direct and indirect benefits that would arise from permitting the proposed use of the enzyme alpha-amylase from a GM B. licheniformis as a processing aid in brewed beverages, potable alcohol production and starch processing most likely outweigh the associated costs.